Ammar96399/autoscaler/cluster-autoscaler/FAQ.md

 * Logs on the control plane (previously referred to as master) nodes, in `/var/log/cluster-autoscaler.log`.
 * Cluster Autoscaler 0.5 and later publishes kube-system/cluster-autoscaler-status config map.
-  To see it, run `sudo k0s get configmap cluster-autoscaler-status -n kube-system -o yaml`.
+  To see it, run `sudo k0s kubectl get configmap cluster-autoscaler-status -n kube-system -o yaml`.
 * Events:
   * on pods (particularly those that cannot be scheduled, or on underutilized